Library and Information Science Admissions FAQ

 - Specializations are campus-specific: Bloomington specializations draw upon the resources of a liberal arts research university, areas such as rare books and archives, music or art librarianship.
 Indianapolis has public library-oriented specializations, as well as library technology management.

-Both result in ALA-accredited Indiana University MLS degrees.
+Both result in ALA-accredited Indiana University MLIS degrees.

 What kind of people should write my recommendations?